Fall will be here very soon. By the end of September to be exact.

 Fall is a great time to have gatherings.
 And they don’t all have to be indoors.
 You can still have a cookout over a fire pit.
 Set out an s’mores party table.
 Have a soup party table with a variety of soup.
 And even have a hot chocolate bar.

-And of course just enjoy good friends and what we call ‘cowboy TV.’
+And of course, just enjoy good friends and what we call ‘cowboy TV.’
 Which basically means you sit around the fire just watching it and talking.
 Fall is actually one of my favorite times of the year for that reason alone.

 25. Take Care Of Your Generator

 If you use a generator over the winter, now is the time to have it serviced.
-The last thing you want is to need it over the winter and it not be in working order.
+The last thing you want is to need it over the winter and it is not in working order.

-So you’ll need to start it up and make sure everything is working properly.
+You’ll need to start it up and make sure everything is working properly.
 And also make sure you have everything you need on hand in case of an emergency and would need to use it in a hurry.

 26. Pull Out Winter Garments